LennartFr/personal-wealth-portfolio-mgt-bot/README.md

   `$ git clone https://github.com/IBM/personal-wealth-portfolio-mgt-bot.git`

 Lennart Note: The reason we do this is so that we can load the workspace.json file into the Watson Dialog.
-We will never run the app from our local disk.
+We will not actually run the app from our local disk.

 ## A. Configure Watson Conversation